exclamaforte/sweet-release/README.md

 # sweet-release
-A script to process release notes for PyTorch.
+A script to reduce the friction of manually processing release notes for PyTorch.

 ## Usage
 ```shell